This surprising activity has been associated with lower blood pressure and a longer life

 “I frequently suggest volunteering to my patients,” says Dr. Daniel Lazar, an internal medicine physician at Advocate Lutheran General Hospital in Park Ridge, Ill.
 “Many of my retired patients become restless, and some even start getting depressed, as they feel like they are no longer contributing to society.
 Retiring can also adversely affect family dynamics and relationships, but volunteering can abate this in many ways.”

 And the act of volunteering is not only gratifying for the mind, but also for the body.

-A recent study from Carnegie Mellon University found that adults who volunteered on a regular basis were less likely to develop high blood pressure compared to those who didn’t volunteer in the age group over 50.
+A study from Carnegie Mellon University found that adults who volunteered on a regular basis were less likely to develop high blood pressure compared to those who didn’t volunteer in the age group over 50.

 Experts hypothesize the association could be a result of an increase in physical activity for an older population who may not otherwise be active.
 Or perhaps the link between volunteering and lower stress levels explains the physical health benefits.

 “I am not surprised that volunteering has been shown to lower blood pressure and increase lifespan,” says Dr. Lazar.
 “It has been linked to brain chemistry that is similar to exercise, which involves dopamine receptors.
 And I have seen actual health benefits to volunteering among my own patients.
 It increases their social interaction with others, leads to more physical exertion and gives them a sense of purpose.”